-- Cylinder head must be the originally fitted and homologated part.
-The following modifications are allowed: - i.
+- a.
+Cylinder head must be the originally fitted and homologated part.
+The following modifications are allowed: For Yamaha R6 see Technical Bulletin 07-2023.pdf (motoamericaregistration.com) - i.
 Surface grinding of the cylinder head surface on the head gasket side - ii.
 Polishing of the combustion chamber - iii.
 Original valve seats must be used, but modifications are permitted to the shape in the valve contact area, but not to the internal diameter of the main seal material. - iv.
 The area 10mm into the intake and exhaust ports relative to the valve seat may be filled (with epoxy), machined and polished to blend (align) the valve seat and the port.
 The work may not extend past this point nor modify the valve seat.
 (See diagram below) - v.
 Rocker arms (if any) must remain as homologated. - vi.
-The valves must remain as originally equipped and homologated. - vii.
+The valves must remain as originally equipped and homologated.
+See FIM/MotoAmerica eligibility for approved homologated valves. - vii.
 The shim buckets / tappets must remain as originally equipped and homologated. - viii.
 Valve springs may be altered or replaced. - ix.
-Valve spring retainers may be replaced or modified, but their weight must be the same as, or higher than the original retainers. - b.
+Valve spring retainers may be replaced or modified, but their weight must be the same as, or higher than the original retainers.

+- b.
 The exhaust air bleed system must be blocked and the external fittings on the cam cover(s) may be replaced by plates. - c.
 Compression ratio is free, but the combustion chamber may be modified only by taking material off. - d.
-The throttle body intake insulators may be modified to match to the inlet port shape.
+The throttle body intake insulators may be modified to match the inlet port shape. - e.

-e.
 It is forbidden to add any material to the cylinder head unless as described above.